amatsuda/erd/README.md

 ## Features

+### Show Mode

-* Erd draws an ER diagram based on your app's database and models
+* Erd draws an ER diagram based on your app's database and models.

-* You can drag and arrange the positions of each model
+* You can drag and arrange the positions of each model.

+    * Then you can save the positions to a local file `db/erd_positions.json`, so you can share the diagram between the team members.

+### Edit Mode

-* You can operate DB schema manipulations such as `add column`, `rename column`, `alter column`, `create model (as well as table)`, and `drop table`
+* You can operate DB schema manipulations such as `add column`, `rename column`, `alter column`, `create model (as well as table)`, and `drop table`.

-* Then, Erd generates migration files on the server
+* Then, Erd generates migration files on the server.

-* And you can run each migration on your browser
+* And you can run each migration on your browser super quickly.

 ## TODO